 There was immediately a feeling of respect and fun between us, right away.
 Unfortunately, I was not able to have a Khmer conversation with him.
 I wish I could have had.
 Who is he, and what happened in his life and how are things for him today?
 He must have seen things in his life so far.

-In those moments I love my work as a (portrait) photographer as it gives me insights into people and circumstances I otherwise never would have realized.
+It’s those moments I truly love my work as a (portrait) photographer as it gives me insights into people and their circumstances I otherwise never would have realized.

-Flowers in Dirt is a series of portraits of underprivileged children that I photographed in Cambodia.
+Flowers in Dirt is a series of portraits about underprivileged children that I photographed in Cambodia.
 My aim is to show the potential of these children and look reality in the eyes.

 #1 Boy playing in the dirt in Phnom Penh-Cambodia